davidikin45/AspNetCore.Mvc.MvcAsApi/README.md

 ﻿# ASP.NET Core MVC as Api

 * By default ASP.NET Core doesn't allow a single controller action to handle request/response for both Mvc and Api requests or allow an Api request to bind to Body + Route/Query.
-This library allows you to do so.
+This library allows you to do so plus it has a bunch of other features.

+Features:
+1. Hybrid Model Binding
+2. MVC Dynamic/JObject ModelBinder
+3. Convert ViewResult to ObjectResult
+4. Enhanced Problem Details format (instance, traceId, timeGenerated) with option to expose ModelState errors in angular format
+5. Mvc Error/Exception handling
+6. Api Error/Exception handling
+7. Global Error/Exception Handling Problem Details Middleware

 Most useful for the following scenarios:
 1. Allowing Developers to Test/Develop/Debug Mvc Forms without worrying about UI.
 Used by applying conventions.